 With unfinished business, I decided to give high school coaching one more go.

 During the second season, nothing was new or exciting anymore.
+The dream job feeling was gone.
 The constant shuttling back and forth began to wear.
-Some matches were an hour away, which meant that on two occasions I wasn’t able to get back home before my son went to bed.
+Some matches were an hour away, which meant that on two occasions I wasn't able to get back home before my son went to bed.
 I felt terrible each time.

 It seemed wrong to spend time with other kids instead of my boy given he was still so young.

 In addition, I've discovered working with teenagers can be difficult.
 By the time you're a senior in high school, it's easy to just check out and not listen to your elders.
 I get it, but it still bums me out when there is a lack of respect.
 There was also a fight I had to separate one time on the practice courts.

 Given my day usually starts at 6am, I was constantly coming home exhausted.
 Practice was between 3:30pm – 5:30pm, but I'd have to leave by 3pm and I'd often come back around 6:15pm.